Lecture Notes in Cosmology: Polarization ellipse and Stokes parameters

 The different sign with respect to the GW case is due to the fact that the rotation is made about the propagation direction $-\hat z$.
 Hence, a rotation by $\theta$ about $-\hat z$ corresponds to a rotation by $-\theta$ about $\hat z$, which is the line-of-sight direction.

-The matrix defined on the two-dimensional subspace orthogonal to the propagation direction:
+The matrix defined on the two-dimensional subspace orthogonal to the propagation direction is:

-is called \textbf{photon density matrix} and can be suggestively put in the following form:
+It is called \textbf{the photon density matrix} and can be expressed in the following form:

 where $\mathbf 1$ is the $2\times 2$ identity matrix and the $\sigma_{1,2,3}$ are the Pauli matrices.
-It might seem strange that the latter could be associated to a photon, since they are usually employed for the description of spin-$1/2$ particles whereas the photon is a spin-1 boson.
-However, since the photon is massless it is characterised by only two spin states $\pm 1$ (or helicities), just as any spin-$1/2$ particle, massive or massless, is characterised by two spin states $\pm 1/2$.
+It might seem strange that these could be associated with a photon since they are usually employed for the description of spin-$1/2$ particles, whereas the photon is a spin-1 boson.
+However, since the photon is massless, it is characterized by only two spin states $\pm 1$ (or helicities), just as any spin-$1/2$ particle, whether massive or massless, is characterized by two spin states $\pm 1/2$.

-The polarisation vectors introduced in Eq.~\eqref{polarizationvectors} can be defined equivalently here.
-Along the $\hat z$ axis they are simply: and the Stokes parameters are defined as:
+The polarization vectors introduced in Eq.~\eqref{polarizationvectors} can be defined equivalently here.
+Along the $\hat z$ axis, they are simply: and the Stokes parameters are defined as:

 For a generic direction of propagation, say $-\hat n$, we define:

 where in spherical coordinates: